 Paper is not a finite resource.
 Half a tree is needed to create a carton of printer paper.
-If you think that’s a lot, a University of Leicester student calculated how much paper we would need to print out the entire internet in 2015.
-The answer was 136 billion sheets of A4 paper.
-This is around 1% of the Amazon rainforest, which doesn’t sound too bad until you calculate the environmental impact of producing that much paper.
+If you think that’s a lot, a University of Leicester student calculated how much paper we would need to print out memorial cards for funerals.
+The 1% of the Amazon rainforest, which doesn’t sound too bad until you calculate the environmental impact of producing that much paper.

 Now that your brain is officially fried, it is time to consider how much paper you waste in your office.
 If you are the type of person who routinely prints off emails, random articles from the internet, and your vacation photos, the answer is way too much.

 Don’t worry, though, as most of us are guilty of that crime.
 The problem is that we don’t pay much attention to the amount of paper we use – and waste – at work.
 Because paper seems to be an infinite resource, we use it without a care in the world.
 However, reducing paper waste is important if we want to preserve the environment.
 To help you do your bit for the environment, here are some simple tips.